Mawlid in Algeria: Gastronomy

 The celebration of the feast of Mawlid is also distinguished by the culinary aspect specific to each geographical region of Algeria.

 This is how housewives prepare favorite traditional dishes, such as couscous, reshta, chakhchoukha, dolma, ghoriba, refiss, bagherirs and other succulent and tantalizing dishes, and to concoct delicious traditional dishes to present to tasters.

 The couscous dish, classified as Maghreb intangible cultural heritage, is presented on the occasion of the Mawlid.

 To ensure the success of the gastronomic services of the housewives, a system of permanence is ensured by the traders of fruit and vegetables as well as other basic products and essential to satisfy the demand of households.

 But a fraudulent practice is noted in this circumstance by the soaring prices of the products necessary for the preparation of the dishes for this festivity, and more particularly the prices of chicken on the eve of Mawlid.

 This situation is denounced to each Mawlid as a serious commercial overrun having no logical explanations for this phenomenon which precedes each national or religious holiday, and caused by speculators.

-This dizzying and recurring increase greatly influences consumer behavior on this religious holiday, despite the availability and normal and regular supply of various consumer products at expensive prices.
+This increase greatly influences consumer behavior on this religious holiday, despite the availability and normal and regular supply of various consumer products at expensive prices.

-When availability is high, the displays are then stocked with fruits, dates, dried fruits, peanuts, candles, incense, henna and other supplies that citizens acquire to celebrate the birth of Prophet Muhammad.